Latine Lived Religions and Religious Identities in the United States

 - the religiosity and contributions of Millennials and Generation-Z.

-Presente is a word usually employed to remember a deceased person - here used to draw attention to Latines being the largest ethnic group within the U.S. even though often ignored and made invisible by many elements of the dominant groups in society.
+Presente is employed to honor the deceased and to declare that their spirits, ideals, and struggles continue to live on through the community.
+By declaring “¡Presente!”, Latines, the largest ethnic group in the United States, confront systemic injustices and demand recognition from a dominant society that seeks to make them invisible.
 By exploring the lived religion of newer generations of Latines who are not necessarily Christian, this book offers an up-to-date and contemporary resource for the study of Latine religion.

-Miguel A. De La Torre is Professor of Social Ethics and Latine Studies at Iliff School of Theology, USA.
+Miguel A. De La Torre is Professor of Social Ethics and Latinx Studies at Iliff School of Theology, USA.
+His published works include Reading José Martí from the Margins (2024) and Embracing Hopelessness (2017).